Juan Sebastián Elcano: From Tidore to Cape Verde

-The expedition finally reached Tidore in the Molucca Islands, in what is now Indonesia.
-There they found the precious spice they were looking for, i.e., cloves.
-They made an agreement with the local rajah, whom they called the Almansur of Tidore Island, and who brought them tons of cloves.
-(The Victoria returned to Seville with 27 tons of cloves.)
-As there were not so many cloves on Tidore Island, the rajah brought some from the neighboring islands as well.
+The expedition finally reached Tidore in the Molucca Islands, in what is now Indonesia, where they found the precious clove spice in plenty.
+The local rajah, the Almansur of Tidore Island, arranged to gather tons of cloves from the neighboring islands, loading 27 tons on the Victoria alone.
 In the meantime, the Trinidad was disabled.
-Having heard of the approach of the Portuguese, and with the danger of tarrying, they decided to return alone on the Victoria, with Elcano as captain.
-They had specific orders from the Crown to return by the route they had gone, but they did not comply with them, and took the westward course with the aim of sailing around the world.
-Elcano proposed to do this because, as he wrote, "They were going to do what could be narrated", indicating that he was aware of the historical import of their voyage, as is clear in the letter he wrote to the newly enthroned king:
+Having heard of the approach of the Portuguese enemy, they decided to return alone on the Victoria, with Elcano as captain.

+They had specific orders from the Crown to return by the route they had gone, staying in the Spanish hemisphere, but Elcano proposed to continue their westward course across the Indian Ocean and the Cape of Good Hope "to do what would be narrated", gaining the fame of a voyage around the world.
+It was this decision of Elcano that led to the circumnavigation.
+He later wrote to the King:

 Your Majesty will know that we should have the highest esteem for having discovered and encircled the roundness of the world, for we have gone to the West and returned by the East.